WACD-Tom/RESOLUTIONS/README.md

 # RESOLUTIONS
-WACD resolutions: rolling 5-year data store
+This WACD resolutions space contains a rolling 5-year data store of resolutions adopted by WACD members and subsequent actions taken.